Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Discussion

-The in-plane accuracy was affected by a small region of large (up to \qty{7}{\milli\meter}) errors in the bottom-right corner of the field of view.
+The in-plane accuracy was affected by a small region of large errors in the bottom-right corner of the field of view.
+The errors are also seen to increase with distance from the ultrasound probe in the regions above.
 However, the good repeatability in this region indicated this was not random error, but a systematic effect.
-The effect was present in both independent repeats of the experiment, and is therefore unlikely to be due to misalignment or other experimental errors, but rather an effect inherent to the tracking system itself.
-While the causes of these systematic tracking errors are still under investigation, we have had success previously in characterising and correcting for them using radial basis functions \cite{bakerFibreOpticPhotoacousticBeacon2024b}.
+While the larger error was present in both independent repeats of the experiment, it was much more pronounced in one repeat (9\,mm) compared to the other (5\,mm).
+Rotational misalignment of the array assembly and the grid of ``true'' locations would have the greatest effect in this region, right in the corner of the field-of-view.
+The error was also in different directions for each experiment, suggesting its source is unlikely to be intrinsic to the tracking system.
+Although these regions are theoretically more susceptible to errors due to the reduced subtended angle and resulting Geometric Dilution of Precision (GDOP), examination of the tracking waveforms exhibited a strong signal-to-noise ratio.
+No artifacts, such as noise peaks mistaken for tracking pulses, were observed.
+It is likely that the primary cause is experimental error during alignment of the probe assembly and motion control system used to derive true locations.